tAndreani/IPVARIABLE/README.md

  `python get_list.py HepG2 2 4 hg19`

 # Extraction of the experiments, download the files and assign the peaks to genomic segments
 The output of the python script is a table with the information of the experiments.
-We create the folder for each protein and we download the files for each protein.
+We create the folder for each protein and download the files associated in the table.
 After we create for each protein the matrix with assiged peaks for every genomic segment.

 `bash ./Create.List.of.Files.for.Create.Table.sh`